-- Provision of aids and devices such as laptops, USB drives, tape recorders and special software - Special accommodation for examinations -mid-term and final - Classroom accommodations - Liaison with faculties and departments, Deans, HODs, Lecturers - Special arrangements for accessible parking - Support Group
+- Provision of aids and devices such as laptops, digital voice recorders, wheelchairs, walking canes and crutches. - Special accommodations for examinations and Classroom accommodations. - Liaison with faculties, departments, deans, heads of departments, and lecturers. - Special parking accommodations- Accessible Parking Permits. - Student Support Group. - Assistive Technology Lab at the Alma Jordan Library- special software (JAWS).

-Students with special needs should make contact before or during registration.
-Every effort will be made to facilitate your on-campus requirements in terms of mobility, accommodation, coursework, examinations, and other areas.
 No student of The UWI will be discriminated against on the basis of having special needs.
+Every effort will be made to facilitate your on-campus requirements in terms of mobility, coursework and examinations.
 Sharing your needs before registration will enable us to serve you better as a member of the Campus Community.